SirPepe/ornament/Readme.md

 IDL property's accessor, where invalid values *are* rejected with exceptions.
 `@attr()` can *not* be used on private accessors or symbols.

+Note that you can still define your own attribute handling with `attributeChangedCallback()` and `static get observedAttributes()` as you would usually do.
+This will keep working work as expected, but changes to such attributes will not cause `@reactive()` methods to run.

 #### Options for `@attr()`

 - **`as` (string, optional)**: Sets an attribute name different from the accessor's name, similar to how the `class` content attribute works for the `className` IDL attribute on built-in elements.
 If `as` is not set, the content attribute's name will be equal to the accessor's name.